Radu-Stroe/spotify_pipeline/README.md

 SELECT * FROM rankings
 ```
-	•	Partition by: date_id - Reduces the amount of data scanned when querying specific time periods
+- **Partition by**: date_id - Reduces the amount of data scanned when querying specific time periods
-  •	Cluster by: country_id - Help when filtering by country in dashboards and aggregations
+- **Cluster by**: country_id - Help when filtering by country in dashboards and aggregations
-	•	Sources data from stg_spotify: cleaned staging table with raw Spotify data
+- Sources data from stg_spotify: cleaned staging table with raw Spotify data
-	•	Joins 3 dimension tables to bring in surrogate keys
+- Joins 3 dimension tables to bring in surrogate keys
-	•	Stores daily song rankings with artist, country, and date context
+- Stores daily song rankings with artist, country, and date context

 11. Create a schema for fact models: